-Found on the outskirts of the pretty, North Sea coast village of Skipsea, Mill Farm Country Park is open from the middle of March until the end of September every year, and has a total of 52 pitches welcoming guests with touring caravans, motorhomes and tents.
+Found on the outskirts of the pretty, North Sea coast village of Skipsea, Mill Farm Country Park is open from the middle of March until the end of September every year, and has a total of 52 pitches welcoming guests with touring caravans, motorhomes, tents and a shepherds hut to rent.
 Seasonal pitches are also available.

 This campsite has a number of hardstanding pitches, with electric hook-ups available, too.
 Additional facilities offered at Mill Farm Country Park include heated toilet and shower blocks, washing up points and chemical waste disposal points.
 Pets are also allowed to stay with guests at the park.
 Exploring the surrounding area is easy owing to the public transport that runs from the site.